ExtendRealityLtd/VRTK/README.md

   the nearest object.
 This also enables the player to climb objects just by standing over them as the floor detection is done from the position of the headset.

+  * **008_Controller_UsingAGrabbedObject:** A scene with interactable
+  objects that can be grabbed (pressing the `Grip` controller button) and then used (pressing the `Trigger` controller button).
+There is a gun on a table that can be picked up and fired, or a strange box that when picked up and used the top spins.

 ## Contributing